FlominatorTM/wikiblame/README.md

 shared functions used by other repositories starting with "wikipedia_"

 since I fucked up this branch with the last commit, I'm trying again

+didn't go out that bad this time :)